yenisbel/gatsby-portfolio/README.md

 This the repo for [yenisbelvalle-portfolio](https://yenisbelvalle-portfolio.netlify.app/).
 It could also be used as a template for a freelancer/consultant personal portfolio.
 It includes an "about me" as the main page, a portfolio page, projects page, and contact form.
 It uses gatsby.js for the user interface

-## Web UI
+## Web UI and why?

+By rebuilding my website portfolio with Gatsby, I also learned moreabout GraphQL, practiced my React skills, and took the opportunity to try out a new hosting provider Netlify as well.
-To create the front-end I used the library gatsby.js for static content generation.
-The reason I prefer gatsby.js as a static generation lib is because it uses React.js
+- To create the front-end I used the library gatsby.js for static content generation.
-Gatsby.js instead of vanilla React  simplifies development in many many ways.

-The website uses SCSS as a CSS pre-processor.
+- The website uses SCSS as a CSS pre-processor.

+I am really excited for the future of Gatsby and similar front end tools that remove the complexities of configuring environments and build tools.

 ## 🚀 Quick start